ergoplatform/website/content/en/blog/2022-03-22-mining-ergo-on-hiveos.md

 Once you have taken note of your Rig ID and Password, it is time to set up your wallet and Flight Sheet.
 In the above image, you will see a “Flight Sheet” tab near the top right of the screen.
 After you select that tab you will be prompted to “Go to list.”

 ![](/img/uploads/2022-03-22-20.29.50.jpg)

 Select “Go to list” and click on “+ Add Wallet.”
 From there, you will fill in the necessary information in the image below.

 * Coin: ERG
 * Address: Your Receiving address from your Ergo wallet.
-This can be your private Ergo wallet or your Ergo wallet address from an exchange.
 * The other details are optional.
 * Click “Create”

 ![](https://lh3.googleusercontent.com/Acwwqi7LE8WyBqlaVM341BQvEjFTvX8bjlZQ7mccU9sRQzCRT8rKEjUbKS7GXFLfuv4EAiBhOnMlOULQUl6mJXvPM0315IGFcX8817JdHUtetsF06WC2G4AA1_rcFGW6k-N1Hn3O)

 After you click “Create,” you will be brought back to the Flight Sheet page.
 From there, select the “+ Add Flight Sheet” option and fill out the following in the next screen (example in the image below).